A Flexible Itinerary for 3 Days in Sydney [2024]

 If you have longer in town check out our 5 Day Sydney Itinerary.

-Choose the order you do the days based on the weather and your energy levels.
-You may find you want to mix some of the budget suggestions with a few splurges; the beauty of these ideas is that you can mix and match them to suit.
+Choose the order of your days based on the weather and energy levels.
+You may want to combine budget suggestions with splurges; you can mix and match to suit.

 Sydney is all about the Harbour.
-To get that pinch yourself moment when you finally realise you are here, you are probably going to want to head down to the Opera House and the Bridge and take in the view as soon as you arrive.
+To get that pinch yourself moment, head down to the Opera House and the Bridge as soon as you arrive and take in the view.

 images of things to see on Sydney harbour

-If you are an early riser, consider a sunrise paddle that leaves from Milson’s Point and gets you up close and personal with the Sydney Harbour Bridge when you paddle under it and over to the Opera House.
+Consider a sunrise paddle from Milson’s Point to get up close with the Sydney Harbour Bridge and the Opera House.

-Alternatively a morning walk or run around the reserve at Barangaroo on the western side of the harbour allows you to see a different side of the city.
+If being in the water is not your style a morning walk or run around Barangaroo Reserve on the western side of the harbour shows a different side of the city.

-While are you in Barangaroo don’t the Wellama installation at The Cutting.
-This is a 10 minute video artwork that acts as a Welcome to Country.
+While in Barangaroo, don’t miss the Wellama installation at The Cutting.
+It’s a 10-minute video artwork that acts as a Welcome to Country.

 Wellama Barangaroo

-Take the lift up to the Stargazer Lawn and follow the signs to exit onto Hickson Road and continue through the Rocks, Australia’s historic neighbourhood, to the Quay.
-This is a lovely way to start to the day.
+When it’s over, take the nearby lift to the Stargazer Lawn for a view over the reserve.
+From here, follow the signs to Hickson Road and into the Rocks, Australia’s historic neighbourhood, before making your way to the Quay.
+It’s a lovely start to the day.

-There are plenty of cafes along the way, so stop at one that takes your fancy.
-I like the Fine Food Store, La Renaissance Bakery in The Rocks.
+There are plenty of cafes along the way.
+Stop at one that takes your fancy.
+I like the Fine Food Store or La Renaissance Bakery in The Rocks.

-You can also look at our thoughts on the best breakfasts in Sydney for some ideas.
+Check out our thoughts on the best breakfasts in Sydney for more ideas.

 Sydney Harbour Pylon View

-This 360 lookout will be the best money you spend on your three days in Sydney.
+This lookout will be the best money you spend in Sydney.

-Alternatively, take a ferry to Milson’s Point and walk back to the city centre across the Bridge, soaking up the views along the way.
-The entire walk takes about 25 minutes.
-If you have started the day nice and early you will have enough time.
+Alternatively, take a ferry to Milson’s Point and walk back to the city across the Bridge, enjoying the views.
+The walk takes about 25 minutes.
+If you start early, you’ll have enough time.

-Check out our photo guide to the museum, and you will see why we recommend it so highly.
+Check out our photo guide to the museum, and see why we recommend it.

-Want someone to guide you around the city and provide some insight?
-The Ultimate Sydney Walking Tour by award-winning tour company Local Sauce is the best on offer!
+Want a guided tour of the city with local insight?
+There are free tours available but the Ultimate Sydney Walking Tour by award-winning tour company Local Sauce is worth every cent!

 Afternoon – Sydney Opera House & Royal Botanic Gardens

-After you finish on the Bridge, make your way down through the Rocks and the Opera House, make a pit stop in Customs House to see the city model and pick up some brochures and maps from the information centre.
-You can also grab a coffee at Opera Bar along the way.
+After the Bridge, head down through the Rocks and the Opera House, stop at Customs House to see the city model and get brochures and maps.
+Along the way, grab a coffee at Opera Bar.

 Northern Foyer Sydney Opera House Purple Carpet

-The Northern Foyer at the Sydney Opera House is only viewable on tour or at intermission of a performance.
+The Northern Foyer at the Sydney Opera House is only accessible during tours or intermission.

-Book your tour in advance to be sure you can get the time slot you want
+Book your tour in advance to secure your preferred time slot.

-Popular time slots for these tours can sell out at peak times of the year, so it is best to book at least the day before if you have your heart set on a specific time.
+Popular time slots can sell out at peak times, so it’s best to book at least a couple of days before if you want a specific time.

-Next up, I suggest spending a little time in the Royal Botanical Gardens.
-You will find some fantastic photo opportunities of the harbour and iconic Sydney Opera House.
-There is also an extensive range of gardens to explore, including a native garden and a rare endangered tree from the Jurassic period only discovered a few years ago.
+Next, I suggest visiting the Royal Botanical Gardens for great photo opportunities of the harbour and Sydney Opera House.
+You can explore a variety of gardens, including a native garden and a rare endangered tree from the Jurassic period discovered only a decade ago.

-Top Tip: Free wifi is offered throughout the botanic gardens allowing you to facetime family and friends or book a restaurant for dinner.
+Free wifi is available throughout the botanic gardens, so you can FaceTime family and friends or book a restaurant for dinner.

-Call into the visitor’s centre for a map if you are a garden lover.
-The gift shop here is one of the best places to buy unique Australian gifts and souvenirs.
+If you love gardens, pop into the visitor’s centre for a map.
+The gift shop is one of the best places to buy unique Australian gifts and souvenirs.

 red train in the Sydney Botanic Gardens Sydney